-Many people who leave a residential treatment facility move into a partial hospitalization program or intensive outpatient program.
+Many people who leave a residential treatment facility move into a partial hospitalization program (PHP) or intensive outpatient program (IOP).
 These are both outpatient rehab options that allow you to live at home or a sober-living residence while keeping a strong foothold in drug and alcohol addiction treatment.
 A partial hospitalization program typically meets around six hours a day.
-An intensive outpatient program may meet three 9-15 hours a week spread over three to five days.
+An intensive outpatient program may meet for 9 to 15 hours a week spread over 3 to 5 days.

 Vogue’s Residential Treatment

 We know the decision to enter inpatient drug treatment is not an easy one.
-Our treatment providers are caring professionals who are passionate about seeing you succeed in your recovery.
-We’ll welcome you into our recovery community and help you feel as comfortable as possible as you get acclimated.
+Our residential treatment providers are caring professionals who are passionate about seeing you succeed in your recovery.
+We’ll welcome you into our recovery community and help you feel comfortable.

-When you arrive at our inpatient rehab center, you’ll have a comprehensive medical and psychological assessment.
-This helps our therapists and medical professionals create a treatment plan that’s relevant to your needs and determine what medical detox approach is clinically appropriate.
+When you arrive at our inpatient rehab center in Los Angeles, Phoenix, or Las Vegas, you’ll have a comprehensive medical and psychological assessment.
+This helps our therapists and medical professionals create a treatment plan that’s meets your needs.
+It also determines whether medical detox is clinically appropriate.
 Whether you need drug detox or alcohol detox, you’ll be as safe and comfortable as possible in a home-like environment with medical professionals who monitor you around the clock.
 We’ll use research-based medications to ease drug and alcohol withdrawal symptoms and attend to discomfort and medical emergencies.

 Admissions and Insurance